SolindekDev/Jail/README.md

 **Jail** is a dynamic typed interpreter programming language writen in GoLang..
 # Documentation
 If you more interested in Jail or you want to learn Jail go and check our [Documentation](https://github.com/SolindekDev/Jail/blob/main/Documentation/Introduction.md)
+# Download
+How to download interpreter of Jail?
+There a page about this topic [Here!](https://github.com/SolindekDev/Jail/blob/main/Documentation/Download/Download.md)
 # TODO
 - [x] Simple math interpreter
 - [x] Add float support